cnboonhan94/seeed_mgc3030_driver/README.md

 rviz
 ```

-4. To force a recalibration, you can do:
+4. To **force a recalibration**, you can do:
 ```
 rostopic pub /mgc3030/reset std_msgs/String "type anything here"
 ```

-5. Set up to launch on boot.
+5. Set up to **launch on boot.** This runs a launch file running the driver as well as an example [robot controller](https://github.com/cnboonhan94/seeed_mgc3030_driver/blob/master/nodes/README.md).
+Run the following on the Pi:
 ```
 crontab -e